MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setnotifycmdline.md

 ---
 title: bitsadmin setnotifycmdline
-description: Windows Commands topic for **** - bitsadmin setnotifycmdlineSets the command-line command that will run when the job finishes transferring data or when a job enters a state.
+description: Windows Commands topic for bitsadmin setnotifycmdline, which sets the command-line command that will run when the job finishes transferring data or when a job enters a state. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 415ae6ef-8549-48b2-9693-2368a6e24075

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 415ae6ef-8549-48b2-9693-2368a6e24075
 author: coreyp-at-msft